Close

 Anyone who’s dealt with a serious flea infestation knows what a nightmare these little pests can be.
 Their bites don’t just itch, but they can also transmit diseases and infections that pose a serious risk to people and pets alike.
 Some of the more serious risks of a flea infestation can include:

-- Anemia: In extreme cases, because fleas feed on a dog’s blood, they can cause anemia—a decrease in the number of healthy red blood cells.
+• Anemia: In extreme cases, because fleas feed on a dog’s blood, they can cause anemia.

-- Disease: Fleas can spread germs and transmit diseases to the humans and animals they bite, including cat scratch disease and flea-borne typhus.
+• Disease: Fleas can transmit diseases including cat scratch disease and flea-borne typhus.

 Why Choosing the Right Flea Treatment Matters

 Not all flea treatments are created equal.
-There are various ointments, pills, collars, and sprays that are designed to help, but they can have very different effects.
+Ointments, pills, collars, and sprays all work differently.

 Best Over-the-Counter Flea Medicine for Dogs